anisurrahmanlikhon/mama-lang/README.md

 ## Loops 🔁

-Statements inside `jotokhon porjonto mama` blocks are executed as long as a specified condition evaluates to `haw mama`.
-If the condition becomes `nah mama`, the statement within the loop stops executing and control passes to the statement following the loop.
-Use `thamis mama` to break the loop and `tarpor er tah dekh` mama to continue within the loop.
+Statements inside `jotokhon porjonto mama` blocks are executed as long as a specified condition.

 ```python